 Quiches are my favourite recipes to meal-prep too, and I love how versatile they are.
 There are so many fillings possibilities like Spinach and Feta, Mushroom and Leek or Cheese and Tomato.
 They can basically be served for every single meal of the day, can be made ahead and even frozen!

 Make your own pastry or use a store-bought one for an even quicker meal, this broccoli pie recipe will make an absolutely delicious meatless meal or side dish the whole family will love.

 Both the Quiche Pasty and the Cheddar and Broccoli Quiche Filling are made with a few ingredients only and can be easily customised to suit your taste - or throw in some extra ingredients you might need to use!

-For a savory shortcrust pastry, you will need (scroll down to recipe card for all quantities):
+You will only need 4 ingredients (scroll down to recipe card for all quantities):